alexander-krotov/apollo-clock/setup.md

 This clock works best when connected to WiFi.
 Here you can find a detailed description of how to connect it to the home WiFi network.

+Same instruction in Russian are in the buttom of this page.

 ## First setup

 When turned on for the first time the clock displays "888888" and starts its own wifi access point called "NixieClock".
 This AP is visible for 1 minute, and you can connect to